Hanan Costeff

-Hanan Costeff (1926–2005) was a pediatric neurologist, researcher, and teacher.
+Hanan Costeff (Hebrew: חנן קוסטף) (1926–2005) was an Israeli pediatric neurologist, researcher, and teacher.

+Early life and education

-Costeff was born in Sep.
-14, 1926 to Dr. Harry and Stella Costeff in Peoria, Illinois.
+Costeff was born on Sep.
+14, 1926, to Dr. Harry and Stella Costeff in Peoria, Illinois.
 His father, Harry Gedalya came to the USA from a Jewish village named Kabaschei in the Russian Empire, served in World War I and later studied to be a pharmacist, and then a medical doctor.
-He pioneered the use of insulin shock therapy for Schizophrenia, and founded a private hospital in Peoria.
+He pioneered the use of insulin shock therapy for Schizophrenia and founded a private hospital in Peoria.